FINAL REPORT: 30games-30nights

 Closest call missing a game.
 Game #29 in Columbus.
 Leaving Montreal, I had to catch two flights, which meant a stopover in Toronto.
 My plane had maintenance issues (that’s the culprit below), so I did not arrive in Columbus until 5 p.m. for a 7 p.m. game.
 Close call, but I made it, and I can accurately state that I made every opening face-off for all 30 games.
 In fact, I made every pre-game skate!

-Weight gained/lost during the trip.
+Weight gained/lost over 30 days.
 Hard to believe, but I lost 8 pounds over the course of my 30-day trip.
-Here’s me at the beginning of my trip (New York Islanders), and thereafter, at the end of my trip.
+Here’s me at game #1 (New York Islanders), and thereafter, in Toronto for game #30.
 Can’t really tell the difference actually.
-By the way, that’s Alex Forani from Maple Leafs Sports and Entertainment beside me for the last game of my trip.
-I met thousands of awesome people on my trip, but Alex was tops!
+By the way, that’s Alex Forani from Maple Leafs Sports and Entertainment beside me, just prior to the start of the Leafs-Habs game that night.
+I met thousands of awesome people during the course of my trip , but Alex was tops!

-Most starstruck encounters: Bob Cole and Brendan Shanahan, who I met in Toronto on the last day of my trip but Phil Esposito in Tampa Bay too!
+Most starstruck encounters: Bob Cole and Brendan Shanahan, who I met in Toronto on the last day of my trip.
+And Phil Esposito in Tampa Bay, who I met early in my trip!
 I really admired Phil’s speech after game four of the ’72 Summit Series.
 I was only 11 years old, but it really made an impact on me!
 And it seemed to turn things around for the Canadian team!
 I also met up with Bobby Orr, well his statue, but it was still a special experience.

 Favourite keepsake: I did not take this trip to amass memorabilia or gain free hockey tickets.
 In fact, I purchased tickets for all but 6 games, and for tickets donated, I made a donation to Make-A-Wish reflective of the value of the tickets provided.
-For team jerseys given to me, I am donating these to be auctioned off, with the proceeds going to Make-A-Wish.
 But one keepsake I will keep is a sterling silver puck which was presented to me by the NHL.
 Andrew Kavanagh made the presentation at the conclusion of my tour of the NHL offices, and insisted that I keep this memento as a thank you from the NHL for the passion and love I have for the game!

 And last but not least, my rankings (subjective of course) for the top 20 arenas in the NHL.
-For criteria, I considered the building where they play (arena amenities) and arena location the highest, then fan support, entertainment features, and to some extent team history.
+For criteria, I considered the building where they play (arena amenities) and arena location the highest, entertainment features, fan support, and to some extent team history.
 I didn’t highly consider team performance, otherwise my list may have just been the top 16 teams who made the playoffs.
-It was very very close between most of these positions, so the difference between “finishing tenth (for example) instead of 5th or 6th was very tight.
+It was very very close between most of these positions, so the difference between “finishing tenth” (for example) instead of 5th or 6th was very tight.

 #1.
 Nashville Predators (Bridgestone Arena)